 How to maximise space in your laundry

-The laundry is often one of the most underrated and undervalued parts of the home, however its also one of the parts we use the most.
-It’s a functional haven, it’s where we dump our wet clothes after a muddy bike ride, throw the dirty kitchen tea towels and chuck the spaghetti stained t-shirts.
-A well-designed and considered laundry can offer a brief moment of reprieve from the fast pace of everyday life, a contemplative space to retreat to and examine the intention behind our actions.
+The laundry is often one of the most underrated and undervalued parts of the home.
+It is also one of the parts we use the most.
+It’s a functional haven.
+It’s where we dump our wet clothes, throw the dirty kitchen tea towels and chuck the spaghetti stained t-shirts.
+A well-designed and considered laundry can offer a brief moment of reprieve from the fast pace of everyday life.
+A contemplative space to retreat to and examine the intention behind our actions.

 A considered laundry should help us to incorporate intention into our surroundings whilst performing multiple functions and maximising space.
 Below are some ideas to help you achieve this in your own home.